The Multipath TCP counters

 The MPCapable counters

-This group gathers the following counters: MPTcpExtMPCapableSYNRX
+This group gathers the following counters: MPTcpExtMPCapableSYNRX,

 relate to the establishment of the initial Multipath TCP subflow